The Birth of French Country Furniture

 - Ornate is OK

-French country bedrooms love armoires and the ornate curves of the Amish Hilltop Armoire are a perfect match.
+French country bedrooms love armoires and the Amish Concord Armoire makes a lovely fit for storage.

 - Flowing lines add visual interest